 that depends on the object associated with the outer class.
 This saves the

-is also possible if you make the Node
+in BST is also possible if you make the Node type itself

 generic as well).